jcayabyab/bike2go/README.md

 - Creates an Express app in index.js.
 - Formats the package.json file:
    - Adds the *node* and *npm* engines for deployment purposes.
+- Contains examples of Express routes, Mongoose models, and Express services.
+- Initializes a config folder with logic for prod vs. dev routing.
+   - This config contains a key-value pair for the user to input a MongoURI.
+- Proxies HTTP requests from the front-end to the back-end server.